 Vignoble Couchois Grand Autunois Tourisme Jean Marc SchwartzVignoble Couchois Grand Autunois Tourisme Jean Marc Schwartz

-The production area of Couchois wines extends over six communes that are Couches, Dracy-les-Couches, Saint-Maurice-les-Couches, Saint-Sernin du Plain, Saint-Jean-de -Trezy and Saint-Pierre de Varenne for a total area of about 250 hectares.
-South of the Maranges and the Hautes-Côtes de Beaune, the Couchois has seen its personality recognized within the Appellation d’Origine Contrôlée Bourgogne since the 2000 vintage which guarantees not only the origin, but also the expression of a strong link between the product and its terroir.
-Our wines draw their authenticity, their quality and their typicity from their geographical origin and the particular production methods of each of the Couchois winegrowers.
-In Burgundy, the notion of “terroir” brings together natural factors such as the nature of the soil and the climatic conditions and human factors, the role of man being decisive in the production of wine.
-More specifically, the Bourgogne Côtes du Couchois is a ruby color wine, slightly purplish.
-Its bouquet suggests small red and black fruits, then it opens on the undergrowth.
-Greedy, a little rough in its youth and released at 2 or 3 years, this wine shows excellent holding and persistence.
+The Couchois wine production area covers six communes: Couches, Dracy-les-Couches, Saint-Maurice-les-Couches, Saint-Sernin du Plain, Saint-Jean-de -Trezy and Saint-Pierre de Varenne, with a total surface area of around 250 hectares.
+To the south of the Maranges and Hautes-Côtes de Beaune, Couchois has had its personality recognized within the Appellation d’Origine Contrôlée Bourgogne since the 2000 vintage, which guarantees not only the origin, but also the expression of a strong link between the product and its terroir.
+Our wines derive their authenticity, quality and typicity from their geographical origin and the specific production methods of each Couchois winemaker.
+In Burgundy, the notion of “terroir” combines natural factors such as soil and climatic conditions with human factors, the role of man being decisive in wine production.
+More specifically, Bourgogne Côtes du Couchois is a ruby-colored, slightly purplish wine.
+Its bouquet suggests red and black berries, then opens up to undergrowth.
+Luscious, a little rough in its youth and released at 2 or 3 years, this wine shows excellent staying power and persistence.

 We start with

-Megalithic site of the Neolithic period (the most important megalithic group of Burgundy), these stones were erected about 5000 years ago.
-Frequented during the Gallo-Roman period by the Eduans, it owes its name to Epona, the Gallic goddess associated with the horse.
-It is composed of 7 stones, 5 of which were rectified from 1984 to 1990 at the almost exact place of their discovery.
-The highest stone measures 7,30 meters and its weight is estimated at 30 tons.
+A megalithic site from the Neolithic period (the largest megalithic complex in Burgundy), these stones were erected around 5,000 years ago.
+Frequented by the Eduans in Gallo-Roman times, it owes its name to Epona, the Gallic goddess associated with the horse.
+It is made up of 7 stones, 5 of which were re-erected from 1984 to 1990 at almost the exact spot where they were discovered.
+The tallest stone measures 7.30 meters and weighs an estimated 30 tons.

 The must-have

-A complete offer on a single site: a historical monument to visit, a park to stroll, a restaurant to sustenance, a cellar to taste great wines and routes to discover the vineyards!
-The Château de Couches is a concentrate of the Couchois region which will make you want to go further into the village, to stroll in the alleys and to discover other sites a little further towards Autun and the Morvan.
+A complete offer on a single site: a historic monument to visit, a park to stroll through, a restaurant to sip your fill, a cellar to taste grands crus and itineraries to discover the vineyards!
+The Château de Couches is a concentrate of the Couchois region that will make you want to go further into the village, wander through the narrow streets and discover other sites a little further towards Autun and the Morvan.

-As early as the twelfth century, the Tour Bajole was under the dependence of the powerful priory Saint Georges.
+As early as the 12th century, the Tour Bajole was dependent on the powerful Saint Georges priory.

-The origin of the Tour Guérin dates back to the treaty of 1186 granting the monks royal protection.
+The origin of the Tour Guérin dates back to the 1186 treaty granting the monks royal protection.

 Continuing on the main road

-In the 7th century, a monastery was built and destroyed by the Saracens in 725.
-Rebuilt in the 9th century, it became an abbey and then a priory (a branch of the abbey of Flavigny) in 1098.
+A monastery was built in the 7th century and destroyed by the Saracens in 725.
+Rebuilt in the 9th century, it became an abbey and then a priory (a branch of Flavigny Abbey) in 1098.
 In 1463, the church was restored and consecrated in 1496 by Antoine de Chalon.

 Discover other activities and places to visit